 I like to have a big salad every weekday for lunch, I keep a variety of vegetables in the refrigerator and grab what is there and see what I can make.
 The salad I’m featuring here is more of an entrée salad and contains kale.

 It’s my experience that there are two camps – kale lovers and quite the opposite.
 Follow these tips and you’ll be a kale lover!
 When you’re working with kale, remember to peel the leaves away from the stems, use only the leaves.
 Kale tends to be a little stiff, so I like to massage it with my hands for a few minutes to loosen it up.

 Thai Cashew, Kale and Quinoa Salad with Peanut Ginger Sauce

-This is an exciting and colorful salad that can be kept in the refrigerator “undressed” for about 5 days, so have a little at a time and enjoy the goodness.
+This is an exciting and colorful salad that can be kept in the refrigerator “undressed” for about five days, so have a little at a time and enjoy the goodness.
 When you hear “eat the rainbow” this salad fits the bill with a rainbow of colored vegetables.
-Abundant in phytonutrients, this salad is anti-inflammatory and rich in neuroprotective anti-oxidants, including alpha lipoic acid.
+Abundant in phytonutrients, this salad is anti-inflammatory and rich in neuroprotective antioxidants, including alpha lipoic acid.